niqodea/hburger/README.md

 ## Hashburgers for Paths

-While compressing a string as a plain hashburger might be enough in some situations, other use cases might benefit from a more careful approach.
+While compressing a string as a plain hashburger can be enough in some situations, other use cases might benefit from a more careful approach.

 For example, a hashburger of the path string